 Security Misconfiguration is simply defined as failing to implement all the security controls for a server or web application, or implementing the security controls, but doing so with errors.
 What a company thought of as a safe environment actually has dangerous gaps or mistakes that leave the organization open to risk.
 According to the OWASP top 10, this type of misconfiguration is number 6 on the list of critical web application security risks.

 The truth is, you probably do have misconfigurations in your security, as this is a widespread problem, and can happen at any level of the application stack.
-Some of the most common misconfigurations in traditional data centers include default configurations that have never been changed and remain insecure, incomplete configurations that were intended to be temporary, and wrong assumptions about the application expected network behavior and connectivity requirements.
+Some of the most common misconfigurations in traditional data centers include default configurations that have never been changed and remain insecure, incomplete configurations that were intended to be temporary, and wrong assumptions about the application expected network behaviour and connectivity requirements.

 In today’s hybrid data centers and cloud environments, and with the complexity of applications, operating systems, frameworks and workloads, this challenge is growing.
 These environments are technologically diverse and rapidly changing, making it difficult to understand and introduce the right controls for secure configuration.
 Without the right level of visibility, security misconfiguration is opening new risks for heterogeneous environments.
 These include: